 One of the simplest and most distinctive parallel mode changes to the ear is the major-minor change //I-//A (or the reverse).
-As shown next, this change alters 3 notes - the 3rd, 6th and 7th scale notes of // I go down a half tone.
-This is uniformly simple across the board for all possible home tonics.
+This change alters 3 notes - the 3rd, 6th and 7th scale notes of //I go down a half tone.